 Calat Alhambra, or the ‘Red Fortress’, is an ancient palace, fort, and citadel in Granada.
 The site was named after the reddish walls and towers that surround the fortress (al-qal’a al-hamra means red fort or castle in Arabic).

 Located on the Sabika hill, west of Granada, the Alhambra offered a strategic vantage point, with views across the whole city.
-The complex is surrounded by defensive walls and spans almost 26 acres – with over a mile of walls, 30 towers, and various other structures.
+The complex is surrounded by defensive walls and spans almost 26 acres – with over one mile of walls, 30 towers, and various other structures.

 The oldest part of the Alhambra is the Alcazaba – a fortress with multiple towers – which dates to the ninth century.
 However, the Alhambra itself as the palatine city we see today wasn’t established until 1238 by Muhammad Ibn al Ahmar, the founder of the Nasrid Dynasty.
 The site was originally designed as a military zone, but under the Nasrid Kingdom it became the royal residence and court of Granada.